Utah First-Time Home Buyer Programs & Grants 2026 | Kat Ashby

 Per FHA.com's UHC DPA summary: the DPA is structured as a 30-year fixed-rate second mortgage at an interest rate 2% above your first mortgage rate.
 It's a loan — not a grant — meaning it must be repaid over time as a second monthly payment.

-The amount you can borrow depends on your program:
+The amount you can borrow:

 • FirstHome or HomeAgain: Up to 6% of the first mortgage loan amount